chinu97/SlackBot/README.md

 Features
 Slack Integration: Listens to and responds to messages in Slack.
 LangChain Integration: Uses LangChain to process queries and generate responses.
-Pinecone for Vector Search: Stores and retrieves embeddings from Pinecone.
-Jira Integration: Creates Jira tickets when relevant information is not found.
+Pinecone for Vector Search: Stores and retrieves embeddings from Pinecone Jira Integration: Creates Jira tickets when relevant information is not found.

 Prerequisites